 Use Cases and Applications

-UHV conditions are required in several application areas.
+UHV conditions, on the other hand, are used in different application areas.
 A major area of use is related to surface analytical techniques, for example, as X-ray photoelectron spectroscopy (XPS), auger electron spectroscopy (AES), secondary ion mass spectrometry (SIMS), and thermal desorption spectroscopy (TPD), angle resolved photo-emission spectroscopy (ARPES), field emission microscopy, field ion microscopy, as well as atom probe tomography (APT).
 In addition, they are used in thin film growth and preparation techniques where there are very stringent requirements for purity, such as in atomic layer deposition (ALD), pulsed laser deposition (PLD) and molecular beam epitaxy (MBE).
 For all these applications UHV conditions are necessary to reduce surface contamination.
 In this respect, it is important to appreciate that at 10−6 mbar, it only takes 1 second to cover a surface with a contaminant, so much lower pressures are needed for longer experiments.